Skip to content

 Scope: 172.16.100.0/24, 10.0.0.0/16, 192.168.0.0/24

 Result: Cyanide will get a scope of 192.168.0.0/24 because the specified scope contains the subnet of the NodeZero host.
-Relaying will occur against high-value targets that are within the scope specified and have SMB signing disabled.
+Relaying and coercion will occur against high-value targets that are within the scope specified.

 Scenario 2